zyoung14/zyoung14.github.io/_posts/2014-06-15-our-conservative-roots.md

 categories: history, philosophy
 author: Christian Vazquez
 ---
-*Editors' note: The following essay was written by Christian Vazquez, member of the Class of 2013 and a former Buckley Fellow.
+*Editors' note: Last fall, the Buckley Program sponsored an essay contest open to student Fellows and others within the Yale community.
+The topic question, tied to our annual conference, was "What is a 21st Century Conservative?"
+Judged by three Yale professors, the following essay was written by Christian Vazquez, member of the Class of 2013 and a former Buckley Fellow.
 He won the third-place prize of $250.*

 *“Liberty must be limited in order to be possessed.”* —Edmund Burke